microsoft/jacdac/services/planarposition.md

 The sensor starts at an arbitrary origin (0,0) and reports the distance from that origin.

+The `streaming_interval` is respected when the position is changing.
+When the position is not changing, the streaming interval may be throttled to `500ms`.

 # Registers

     ro position @ reading {